jfjensen/CarSim/README.md

 ## Data

 The data supplied by Udacity was used.
+This data was downloaded from the Project Resources page in the Card ND on-line classroom.

 From discussions on the Slack channel and the forum, I gathered that the use of a joystick was necessary to generate smooth steering data.
 Since I do not possess a joystick, I therefore chose to use the data from Udacity.

+No extra data was created to supplement the Udacity data.
+Some people have suggested creating additional recovery data.
+This is data which is intended to show the car what to do in situations where it is likely to drive off the road.
+In my view this is not necessary when using the data augmentation which I describe in this rapport.
+The fact that my car is able to drive around both tracks without this kind of data, proves the point.

 ## Pre-processing The Data